- City-street nimble

 Five people won’t fit comfortably, despite the presence of a rear middle seatbelt, but the Accent has a big trunk for its size and good small-item storage.

-It gets a 5 for comfort, a victory for anything under $20,000 brand-new.
+It gets a 5 for comfort, a victory for anything less than $20,000 from a new-car lot.
 (Read more about how we rate cars.)

 The latest Accent measures in at 172.6 inches long, and it rides on a 101.6-inch wheelbase.
 It’s small in footprint, but Hyundai extracts as much interior space for people as it can.